dai-shi/blog/content/posts/how-valtio-proxy-state-works-react-part/index.md

 For example, proxies can't detect mutations on `Map`.
 Another example is that proxies can't detect a use of `Object.keys`.

+(Feb 3rd 2022 edit: `Object.keys` actually works fine and the above statement is wrong.
+Also, `valtio/utils` now has `proxyMap` to emulate the `Map` behavior and detect mutations.)

 ## Closing note

 Hopefully, we explained the overall concept of Valtio